codeaudit/SayKitSDK/Tutorials/SayKitTutorial.md

 ## General plan:
 In this tutorial we'll walk through how to use some of the most important features of SayKit.
 In Part I we'll treat each feature in isolation, and in Part II we'll put them all together into a full app.

-For now, in Part I, components will be swapped out by simply changing lines of code.
+The tutorial workspace, `SayKitTutorials.xcworkspace`, contains two projects: `SayKit Requests and Recognizers` and `SayKit Conversation Topics`.
+The first project demonstrates the use of several standard voice requests and command recognizers, while the second provides an example of a simple Conversation Topic hierarchy.

+We begin with `SayKit Requests and Recognizers`.
+Open it up and play around as you follow along!

 ## Setup
-The first thing we’ll do is add two UILabels to help us make sure everything is working properly: one to display the response from the app, and the other to display what the user just said.
-We’ll also add a microphone button that the user can tap to start speaking.
+In visual apps, we use `AppDelegate`'s `application:didFinishLaunchingWithOptions:` method to initialize our graphical user interface, all contained within a `UIWindow`.
+This is also a great place to set up SayKit's conversational equivalent, the `SAYConversationManager`.

+### GUI Setup

+The first thing we’ll do is add a UILabel as a quick way for us to get feedback on what the app's doing.
+In these examples, you'll see us finish our conversations with anticlimactic calls to `updateAppResultLabelWithText:`.
+This is where your app's logic would take over and do something amazing!

+The rest of the GUI will be a series of UIButtons that we'll use to start sample voice requests.

+Finally, we need one last button that the user can tap to begin talking to the app.
 Luckily for us, SayKit comes with a pre-packaged microphone button as part of the `SAYCommandBarController` container class.
-All we need to do is create our view controller, add the UILabels, and set the view controller to be contained within an instance of `SAYCommandBarController`.
+All we need to do is set our `ViewController` as the content of a Command Bar Controller.

+// TODO: Insert image of storyboard

 Let’s get started!

 - Create a new single-view application
 - Add the SayKit framework, following the Getting Started instructions here // TODO - Link
-- In `Main.storyboard`'s View Controller Scene:
-    + Add a UILabel and hook it up to a new property in `ViewController.m` called `recognizedSpeechLabel`.
-    + Add a UILabel and hook it up to a new property in `ViewController.m` called `interpretedCommandLabel`.
+- Setup the GUI like in the image above.
+We'll hook up the buttons' IBActions shortly.
 - In `AppDelegate.m`, setup a `SAYCommandBarController` as the window's root view controller.
 The `SAYCommandBarController` behaves like a container view controller similar to a `UITabBarController`.
-In this case, the content view controller is our `ViewController`.
+In this case, the `contentViewController` is our `ViewController`.
-    ``` objc
-    #import <SayKit/SayKit.h>

-    /* ... */

-    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
-    {
-        self.window = [[UIWindow alloc] initWithFrame:[UIScreen mainScreen].bounds];

-        UIStoryboard *mainStoryboard = [UIStoryboard storyboardWithName:@"Main" bundle:nil];

-        ViewController *vc = [mainStoryboard instantiateInitialViewController];

-        SAYCommandBarController *commandBarController = [[SAYCommandBarController alloc] init];
+    ````swift
+    func application(application: UIApplication,
+        didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {

+            // Initialize GUI
+            window = UIWindow(frame: UIScreen.mainScreen().bounds)
+            let storyboard = UIStoryboard(name: "Main", bundle: nil)
+            let viewController = storyboard.instantiateInitialViewController()

+            // Wrap initial view controller in a command bar controller
+            let commandBarController = SAYCommandBarController()
-        commandBarController.contentViewController = vc;
+            commandBarController.contentViewController = viewController

-        self.window.rootViewController = commandBarController;
+            window?.rootViewController = commandBarController
-        [self.window makeKeyAndVisible];

-        return YES;
+            window?.makeKeyAndVisible()

+            /* ...setup Conversation Manager... */
     }
+    ````

+### Conversation Manager Setup

+The `SAYConversationManager` is the highest-level manager of a conversation, coordinating input (listening) and output (speaking).
+To do its job, we have to define its `commandRegistry` and at least one `audioSource`, which are involved in the input and output aspects of a conversation, respectively.

+In this example, we'll use the simplest stand-ins for these properties.
+(Later on, we'll show how a Conversation Topic can fill both these roles.)
+A `SAYCommandRecognizerCatalog` stores a flat array of `SAYCommandRecognizer`s that we'll populate shortly.
+A `SAYSoundBoard` is an implementation of an audio source (`SAYAudioEventSource`) that enables the Conversation Manager to post audio events.

+The last line is an optional optimization that improves the performance of calls to the standard speech recognition service.

+    ````swift

+        func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {

-    /* ... */
+            /* ...setup GUI... */
-    ```

-#### Classes used:
-- SAYCommandBarController
+            // Initial setup of the SAYConversationManager
+            let catalog = SAYCommandRecognizerCatalog()
+            SAYConversationManager.systemManager().commandRegistry = catalog

+            let soundBoard = SAYSoundBoard()
+            SAYConversationManager.systemManager().addAudioSource(soundBoard, forTrack:SAYAudioTrackMainIdentifier)

+            // Optional optimization
+            SAYAPIKeyManager.sharedInstance().prefetchAPIKeys()

+            return true
+        }

+    ````

 ## Available Commands (Verbal Command Request)